Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 Network latency could cause issues if a certificate is delayed or never committed to the DAG.

+#### Recovering from failed execution at *e*

+Byzantine nodes must not prevent the network from closing an epoch or a new committee from taking over consensus.
+If the (pending) current committee C fails to receive a quorum of signed execution results at *e* to start the epoch, then the certified block in the last DAG commit is used to start the epoch.
+The new committee C must use this leader certificate’s aggregate signatures to generate C<sub>n+1</sub> since the closing committee failed to propose this committee.
+Nodes must be penalized in the first round of the new epoch by slashing stake if they failed to attest the epoch boundary.
+The penalty must be applied in addition to the node’s other opening epoch responsibilities.
+The amount of stake to deduct from the validator’s staked balance will be determined through social governance.

 #### Beginning a new epoch

 [CVVs](#committee-voting-validators-cvvs) must perform opening epoch responsibilities to facilitate a successful beginning to the new epoch.

 ##### Epoch genesis

 Epochs are conceptually new chains that begin with the closing state from the previous epoch.
 The pending committee C collects signed execution results for the last block of the last executed round of consensus until a quorum of all eligible validator nodes is reached (2f+1) or time expires after e<sub>m</sub>, whichever happens first.

-The first round committed to the DAG must apply rewards and penalties for the previous epoch for all validators through a system call to the staking contract at 0x467Bccd9d29f223BcE8043b84E8C8B282827790F.
+The first round committed to the DAG must apply rewards and penalties for the previous epoch for all validators through a system call to the staking contract at `0x07e17e17e17e17e17e17e17e17e17e17e17e17e1`.
+The method on the staking contract is `applyIncentives`.

+Protocol implementation must include a new RPC endpoint called `tn_epochGenesis` that returns the quorum of signatures and the sealed header of the execution result used by the current committee to start the current epoch.

-#### Recovering from different execution results at genesis
+##### Recovering from different execution results at genesis

 Because the asynchronous nature of the protocol could cause some nodes to miss the signed execution result at *e*, [CVVs](#committee-voting-validators-cvvs) must verify signatures and use the latest, signed, canonical tip in the event that the proposed genesis certificates include different execution results.
 Consider the scenario that some nodes have the correct signed execution result and others used the fallback tip because they did not receive a quorum of votes in time.
 This could happen if e<sub>m</sub> expires while a node has only broadcast its signed execution results to some of its peers.